matrix-org/synapse/INSTALL.md

-will probably want to specify your domain (`example.com`) rather than a matrix-specific hostname here (in the same way that your email address is probably `user@example.com` rather than `user@email.example.com`) - but doing so may require more advanced setup. - see [Setting up Federation](docs/federate.md).
+will probably want to specify your domain (`example.com`) rather than a matrix-specific hostname here (in the same way that your email address is probably `user@example.com` rather than `user@email.example.com`) - but doing so may require more advanced setup: see [Setting up Federation](docs/federate.md).
 Beware that the server name cannot be changed later.

 This command will generate you a config file that you can then customise, but it will